 Even though there are some negative thinkers out there, I would say that the majority do give me respect at first glance because I am a female driver and there aren’t many drivers like me.
 That’s a great feeling.

-Other things that can be challenging at times are: adapting to so many external factors such as weather, other drivers, new and unfamiliar roads and cities is challenging at times as well.
+Other things that can be challenging at times are: adapting to so many external factors such as weather, other drivers, new and unfamiliar roads and cities.

 What advice would you have for someone looking to go into this line of work?